Urban Legends That Actually Happened Oct 14, 2015 1:33:27 GMT -5

 Eggs Hatch in Ear.
 Legend: Someone returns from a trip to an exotic locale with bugs in their ear, skin, or mouth.
 Reality: In 2013, Rochelle Harris returned to her home in the UK after a trip to Peru.
 She had mysterious head pain and fluid draining from her ear and she was hearing strange noises that no one else could hear.
 When she saw a doctor, it turned out when she’d walked through a cloud of flies, they’d laid eggs in her ear, which hatched into maggots.
 The noises were the maggots squirming around in her ear cavity.

 Death by Escalator.
 Legend: You can be sucked down into an escalator if your shoelace gets caught.
 Reality: In 2015, a Chinese woman was pulled into the machinery of an escalator when the metal plate at the top suddenly gave way.
 She managed to shove her young son to safety, but she died as a result of the injuries she sustained.
+More recently, on October 15, 2018, 48-year-old Carlos Alvarez strangled to death when his T-shirt got caught in the MTA escalator at the Intervale Station in The Bronx.

 The Bogeyman Will Get You.
 Legend: A shadowy figure kidnaps and murders children, usually from their own beds.
 Reality: Okay, so he doesn’t hide under your bed or in your closet – but in the 1970s and 80s, a rash of child murders hit Staten Island.
 The culprit was referred to as “Cropsey” and became something of a legend in those parts.
 A former employee at a nearby mental institution became the prime suspect in the murders and though he was never charged with any of them, he is currently serving a life sentence for a different murder – so it's likely he committed the Cropsey murders as well.